 For example, Pinterest is a great resource when thinking about home renovations.
 Simply create a board and then search for things like ‘bathroom renovation ideas’ or ‘kitchen renovation ideas’ or ‘home extension ideas’ and pin all the designs you like to your board.
-Then when you contact your architect, designer or builder you can refer to this scrapbook-style collection.
-It helps your designer or builder quote for exactly what you have in mind.
+Then when you contact your builder you can refer to this scrapbook-style collection.
+It helps your builder provide the right advice for exactly what you have in mind.

 Extending out, back or sideways??